Johannes Stark: Education

 Johannes Stark was born on 15 April 1874 in Schickenhof (now part of Freihung), Germany.

-Stark was educated at the gymnasium (secondary school) in Bayreuth, and later in Regensburg.
-In 1894, he entered the University of Munich, where he studied physics, mathematics, chemistry, and crystallography.
-In 1897, he received his Ph.D. in Physics; his thesis, supervised by Eugen von Lommel, was titled Untersuchung über einige physikalische, vorzüglich optische Eigenschaften des Rußes (Investigation of some physical, in particular optical properties of soot).
-Stark stayed at Munich as an assistant to von Lommel until 1900.
+Stark was educated at the Gymnasium in Bayreuth, and later in Regensburg.
+In 1894, he entered the Ludwig-Maximilians-Universität München, where he studied physics, mathematics, chemistry, and crystallography.
+In 1897, he received his Ph.D. in Physics with a thesis, written under Eugen von Lommel, titled Untersuchungen über einige physikalische, vorzüglich optische Eigenschaften des Russes (Investigations into some physical, especially optical, properties of soot).
+Stark stayed at the Ludwig-Maximilians-Universität München as an assistant to von Lommel until 1900.

 Career and research

-In 1900, Stark became a Privatdozent (unsalaried lecturer) at the University of Göttingen.
-In 1906, he was appointed Extraordinary Professor at Königliche Technische Hochschule (Royal Technical College) in Hanover, and in 1909 became Professor at Technische Hochschule Aachen (Technical College of Aachen).
-From 1917 to 1922, he worked as a professor at the universities of Greifswald and Würzburg.
+In 1900, Stark became a Privatdozent at the University of Göttingen.
+In 1906, he was appointed Extraordinary Professor at Königliche Technische Hochschule in Hanover, and in 1909 became Professor at RWTH Aachen University.
+From 1917 to 1922, he worked as a professor at the University of Greifswald and the University of Würzburg.

 In 1919, Stark was awarded the Nobel Prize in Physics "for his discovery of the Doppler effect in canal rays and the splitting of spectral lines in electric fields" (the latter is known as the Stark effect).

-From 1933 until his retirement in 1939, Stark was President of the Physikalisch-Technische Reichsanstalt (Physical-Technical Reich Institute), while also President of the Notgemeinschaft der Deutschen Wissenschaft (Emergency Association of German Science).
+From 1933 until his retirement in 1939, Stark was President of the Physikalisch-Technische Reichsanstalt, while also President of the Notgemeinschaft der Deutschen Wissenschaft.

 It was Stark who, as the editor of the Jahrbuch der Radioaktivität und Elektronik, asked in 1907, then still rather unknown, Albert Einstein to write a review article on the principle of relativity.
 Stark seemed impressed by relativity and Einstein's earlier work when he quoted "the principle of relativity formulated by H. A. Lorentz and A. Einstein" and "Planck's relationship M_{0} = E_{0}/c^{2}" in his 1907 paper in Physikalische Zeitschrift, where he used the equation e_{0} = m_{0}c^{2} to calculate an "elementary quantum of energy", i.e. the amount of energy related to the mass of an electron at rest.
 While working on his article, Einstein began a line of thought that would eventually lead to his general theory of relativity, which in turn became (after its confirmation) the start of Einstein's worldwide fame.
 This is ironic, given Stark's later work as an anti-Einstein and anti-relativity propagandist in the Deutsche Physik movement.

 Stark published more than 300 papers, mainly regarding electricity and other such topics.